 Captured Series, Images of South Africa

 Our favourite photographs from a particular place.
-Featuring the people, their culture and uniqueness, as well the diversity of their land or cityscape.
+Featuring the people, experiences and landscapes that made it special for us.
 Will you discover a new destination?

 South Africa, a country of contrasts.
 Rich and poor, desert and rainforest, sprawling cities and vast planes.
 It was on our hit list for a long time and we were not disappointed.

 Our two-week journey of South Africa started in Cape Town, next we meandered up the garden route and finished up near Port Elizabeth, where we took a 3-day Safari.
 Although for us, the Safari was the highlight, I was surprised at how much Cape Town had to offer.
 The city felt unexpectedly safe and I was forced to challenge my preconceptions.

 We spent 5 days in Cape Town, including Christmas Day, which felt a bit strange as there were no decorations.
 However, the much-anticipated ride up to Table Mountain was fantastic.
 The panoramic views of the city and beyond were phenomenal… We also loved a day trip we took to Cape Point and Boulders Beach.
 The views around the peninsula were stunning and it was great to cycle part of the route and take in the scenery.
 Oh and the penguins… adorable African Penguins dancing on the sand – a big hit with everyone!
 The V & A Waterfront is great too, a relaxing place to enjoy live music and a drink or two.